eliavamar/mcp-of-mcps/README.md

 ## How The Full Flow Solves All Problems

-The three tools work together through **progressive disclosure**: first, `get_mcps_servers_overview` returns just tool names (not full schemas), so the model scans a simple list instead of parsing 500KB of definitions.
-Next, `get_tools_overview` loads only the 2-3 tools you need instead of all 30+, reducing tokens and giving the model focused context without confusing irrelevant options.
-Finally, `run_functions_code` executes workflows where data flows directly between tools in memory—intermediate results not get serialized into tokens, they stay as native objects passing from one tool to another while the model only sees the final result.
-This pattern cuts token usage, speeds up execution by avoiding unnecessary model processing, and eliminates hallucinations by showing only relevant information at each step.
+When you need to accomplish a task, start by using `get_mcps_servers_overview` to get a lightweight list of all available tool names across servers—this gives you a quick scan of what's available without loading any schemas.
+If you can't find the tools you need for your task or if tool names aren't clear, use `semantic_search_tools` to search by describing your intent in plain English (e.g., "send notifications to a channel"), which uses AI-powered semantic understanding to instantly return only the most relevant tools ranked by similarity.
+Once you've identified the specific tools you need, use `get_tools_overview` to load only those tool definitions with their full schemas and parameters—saving thousands of tokens by avoiding irrelevant tools and giving the model focused context.
+Finally, use `run_functions_code` to execute your workflow where data flows directly between tools in memory, keeping intermediate results as native objects rather than serializing them into tokens, with only the final result returned to the model.
+This pattern dramatically cuts token usage, speeds up execution by avoiding unnecessary model processing, and eliminates hallucinations by showing only relevant information at each step.

 ### Real-World Example